 Insurance Services Office (ISO) rates fire agencies through its PPC (Public Protection Classification) program on a scale of 1 to 10.
-This classification determine the cost of your fire insurance premium.
+This classification determines the cost of your fire insurance premium.

 A classification of 1 is the highest classification, which demonstrates the highest level of fire protection available in a given area.
 A classification of 10 demonstrates that there is very limited or no fire protection available and/or the area lacks an adequate water system.
 ISO ratings are reviewed every 10 years.

-These classifications are applied to all buildings in a Fire agency boundary within 5 miles of a fire station or within 1,000 feet of a fire hydrant.
+These classifications are applied to all buildings in a Fire agency boundary within 5 road miles of a fire station and within 1,000 feet of a fire hydrant.

-This classification is a direct result of the Sisters-Camp Sherman Fire Districts continued dedication to improve its overall operation since its last ISO classification.
-In addition, lSO reviewed proposed improvements and new programs made possible by the recently approved lea by its constituents.
-These additional proposed improvements contributed to the Sisters-Camp Sherman Fire District new classification.
+This classification is a direct result of the Sisters-Camp Sherman Fire Districts’ continued dedication to improving its overall operation since its last ISO classification.

 In conjunction with ISO ratings, Sisters-Camp Sherman RFPD has established Service Level Objectives for structure fire responses within the district.
 Those responses consist of a first alarm assignment of 4 engines and a ladder truck within the Sisters’ city limits and 5 engines and 5 water tenders for all areas outside the city limits of Sisters.